What is lard and why should I use it?

 The quality of lard available in American grocery stores varies to a shocking degree.
 If you find “lard” on the grocery shelves check the packaging thoroughly.
 If the word “hydrogenated” is on it anywhere, you’re looking at a canister of trans fats, and you may as well be buying Crisco.
 If there’s a fat to avoid, trans fat is the one.
 Trans fats simultaneously lower your “good” cholesterol and raise your “bad” cholesterol.
 They also increase your risk of heart attack, stroke and Type-2 diabetes.
 As of this writing, the lard primarily available in major grocery stores and big box outlets is hydrogenated.
 This keeps it shelf stable longer.
 That said, your region of the country may also determine how likely you are to find quality lard.
 If you live in the South or Midwest, your chances are definitely greater.

 Fortunately, quality, unhydrogenated lard is starting to make it’s way back to the shelves of many health food stores.
-For instance, here in Colorado I can find it at Sprouts, Natural Grocers, and Whole Foods.
+For instance, here in Colorado I can find my favorite brand, Epic (pictured below) at Sprouts, Natural Grocers, and Whole Foods.
 This lard is from pasture-raised pigs eating their natural diet and will be the highest quality lard you can find.
-I highly recommend it.
+This isn’t an ad and I’m not being paid (yet), but I truly highly recommend the Epic Provisions brand.
 Usually it lives on the shelf near the olive oil and other cooking oils.
 If you have a quality meat market in your area, that’s a good bet as well.
-I’ve also had luck at Spanish markets and mercados.
+I’ve also had luck with other brands at Spanish markets and mercados.
 Or contact local farmers and farmers markets!

 How do I choose the best lard?